Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

       "LOC_UNIT_PRICE_GOODS_SERVICES": "1000",
       "LOC_TRADE_TERMS": "CIF MUMBAI",
       "LOC_ORDER_NUMBER": "435346453",
-      "LOC_DOCUMENTS_REQUIRED": "1.BENEFICIARY'S DRAFT AT SIGHT DRAWN ON BUYER'S BANK NAME, ADDRESS, MARKED "DRAWN UNDER BUYER'S BANK NAME IRREVOCABLE LETTER OF CREDIT NO.XXX DATED XXX".
+      "LOC_DOCUMENTS_REQUIRED": "1.BENEFICIARY'S DRAFT AT SIGHT DRAWN ON BUYER'S BANK NAME, ADDRESS, MARKED 'DRAWN UNDER BUYER'S BANK NAME IRREVOCABLE LETTER OF CREDIT NO.XXX DATED XXX'.
 2. SIGNED COMMERCIAL INVOICE IN TRIPLICATE.
 3. PACKING LIST IN TRIPLICATE, INDICATING WEIGHT AND MEASUREMENT.
-4. FULL SET (3 ORIGINALS AND 3 COPIES) OF CLEAN ON BOARD BILLS OF LADING MADE OUT TO ORDER OF SHIPPER AND BLANK ENDORSED MARKED "FREIGHT PREPAID" AND NOTIFY APPLICANT.
+4. FULL SET (3 ORIGINALS AND 3 COPIES) OF CLEAN ON BOARD BILLS OF LADING MADE OUT TO ORDER OF SHIPPER AND BLANK ENDORSED MARKED 'FREIGHT PREPAID' AND NOTIFY APPLICANT.
 5. INSURANCE POLICY IN DUPLICATE ENDORSED IN BLANK FOR 110 PERCENT OF THE INVOICE VALUE INCLUDING ALL RISKS, WAR CLAUSES AND S.R.C.C.
 6. CERTIFICATE OF ORIGIN IN 3 ORIGINALS AND 2 COPIES ISSUED BY CHAMBER OF COMMERCE.", "LOC_ADDITIONAL_CONDITIONS": "THE COMPLETE SET OF ORIGINAL DOCUMENTS TO BE SENT IN ONE LOT BY THE COURIER SERVICE TO APPLIANT BANK.", "LOC_CHARGES": "ALL BANKING CHARGES ARE FOR BENEFICIARY'S ACCOUNT.", "LOC_PERIOD_FOR_PRESENTATION": "DOCUMENTS MUST BE PRESENTED WITHIN THE VALIDITY OF THIS CREDIT.",